Reality Computing 16-456

 Software: Unity, AR kit + core, Vuforia, A-Frame

 The purpose of the home incubator is to travel through various neighborhood of Pittsburgh week by week to expose as many residents to our proposal as possible.
 The purpose of the VR interaction is to give visitors a sense of what the site and building proposal would look like, even if they aren't physically standing in the neighborhood.
 Our job is to curate the multiple digital interactions experienced in the Home Incubator to create the best user experience possible while still conveying the necessary information.

 After reaching a certain point of development with the VR models for the individual sites, a final site was chosen by Professor Folan.
 After collective planning, the Reality Computing cohort decided to split into four groups consisting of Interaction, VR, AR, and projection mapping.
-My role, as someone both in the AR and Interactions group, was to bridge the two groups by maintaining the visual consistency as a whole and specializing in the interactions for the AR component.
+My role, as someone both in the AR and Interactions group, was to bridge the two groups by maintaining the visual consistency and specializing in the interactions for the AR component.